Fire-bellied toad

-The fire-bellied toads are a group of six species of small frogs (most species typically no longer than 1.6 in) belonging to the genus Bombina.
+The fire-bellied toads are a group of six species of small toads (most species typically no longer than 1.6 in) belonging to the genus Bombina.

 The name "fire-bellied" is derived from the brightly colored red- or yellow-and-black patterns on the toads' ventral regions, which act as aposematic coloration, a warning to predators of the toads' reputedly foul taste.
 The other parts of the toads' skins are green or dark brown.
 When confronted with a potential predator, these toads commonly engage in an unkenreflex, Unken- being the combining form of Unke, German for fire-bellied toad.
 In the unkenreflex, the toad arches its back, raising its front and back legs to display the aposematic coloration of its ventral side.